dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## Stake to Say
 training data for AI with attribution back.
 Factual assertions feed back to you.
 Earn for staking reputation on validity of information.
 Early news pays more.

+## Multidimensional value
+Money is one dimensional.
+With LLMs able to account in every possible dimension, new means of appraisal are possible - ones with more color.